US will not charge police officer who shot Jacob Blake | DW | 08.10.2021

 Several nights of protests ensued, during one of which an Illinois man shot three people, killing two of them.

-State prosecutors decided not to press charges against Sheskey in January of this year after video footage showed that Blake had been armed with a knife.
-He was wanted on a felony warrant.
+State prosecutors elected not to press charges against Sheskey in January of this year after video footage showed that Blake had been armed with a knife.

 Meanwhile, the Justice Department launched its own investigation days after the shooting.